Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 ...you can't begin by trying to transform human behavior.

 Human behavior flows from a complex substructure, conscious, subconscious and unconscious.
 It rises primarily from below the level of conscious thought and understanding.
+It is deeply informed by [[Inter-Generational]] / ancestral programming and trauma that exists at deeply unconscious levels.

 This means that it cannot readily be transformed from the exterior.

 However we have also discovered that [[Genuine Transformation of Spirit and Consciousness]] *naturally* leads to the manifestation of entirely New Patterns of thought, speech, and action, and that even highly intractable patterns of negative conduct can suddenly pass away.